Jo-Ji4/16-Games-Using-Cpp/README.md

 15. **Tetris** – Arrange blocks to clear lines.
 16. **Pacman** – Navigate through a maze while avoiding ghosts.

-Each game has its own unique features and challenges, with individual game logic implemented in C.
+Each game has its own unique features and challenges, with individual game logic implemented in CPP.

 ## Features

-- Written entirely in C, compatible with most modern C compilers.
+- Written entirely in C, compatible with most modern CPP compilers.
 - Text-based user interface for a retro, console-based experience.
 - Simple, self-contained code for easy study and modification.
-- Educational value for beginners and intermediates to explore different aspects of game programming and C.
+- Educational value for beginners and intermediates to explore different aspects of game programming and CPP.

 ## Installation